Kinematics of Crab Giant Pulses: Ramifications

-We note that while our observations provide direct evidence that small changes in viewing direction during the scattering time result in different spectra, it is evidence only for highly relativistic motion if the shifts are interpreted as Doppler shifts.
-In principle, it may be possible to get similar shifts in a model in which the banding results from interference of a few pulses that arise in different locations, as long as those locations are sufficiently far apart that their separation changes by 5\% as seen from the screen.
-This may be possible without relativistic motion if a single strong nano-shot causes echoes in the pulsar wind (see Methods).
+We conclude that while our observations provide direct evidence that small changes in viewing direction during the scattering time result in different spectra, it is evidence only for highly relativistic motion if the shifts are interpreted as Doppler shifts.
+In principle, it may be possible to get similar shifts in a model in which the banding results from interference of a few pulses that arise in different locations, as long as those locations are sufficiently far apart that their separation changes by 3\% as seen from the screen.
+For all cases, however, this implies an extent of the region from which emission is seen by the screen of about $100{\rm\,km}$ as projected on the sky, and of about $2.5\,\hbox{lt-s}$ along the line of sight.

 For the case that the plasma that emits the giant pulse moves highly relativistically, a prediction is that together with the frequency drift, there also is a Doppler boost in intensity, scaling as $\propto{}D^3$.
 Thus, independent of any banding, pulses which drift upward should be slightly brighter in the scattering tail than the average, while those that drift downward should be fainter.
-We looked for this effect for pulse $j$, and indeed find that its scattering tail is slightly brighter than for other pulses, but unfortunately the evidence is only marginal (see Methods).
+Unfortunately, in our data, the evidence for this effect is only marginal (see Sect.~\ref{sec:model} and Fig.~\ref{figure:Fig6}).

-It should be possible to find more conclusive evidence at lower frequencies, where the scattering time is longer\cite{popo+06,karusl12,efte+16}, corresponding to larger changes in viewing geometry (one generically expects $\tau\propto1/f^{4}$ and thus $\delta\propto1/f^{2}$, which yields $\delta\simeq6{\rm\,arcsec}$ at 150\,MHz and $\delta\simeq40{\rm\,arcsec}$ at 60\,MHz).
+It should be possible to find more conclusive evidence at lower frequencies, where the scattering time is longer \citep{popo+06,karusl12,efte+16}, corresponding to larger changes in viewing geometry (one generically expects $\tau\propto1/f^{4}$ and thus $\delta\propto1/f^{2}$, which yields $\delta\simeq6{\rm\,arcsec}$ at 150\,MHz and $\delta\simeq40{\rm\,arcsec}$ at 60\,MHz).
 Indeed, once the scattering angle $\delta$ becomes larger than the beam opening angle $1/\gamma$, one should sometimes see a suppression of the scattering tail.
 For a given pulse, the exact effect would depend on geometry and the pulse's value of $\gamma$, but generically one predicts that individual pulses will no longer share the same scattering profile but rather show a range of behaviour around the average.